kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 ### Serverless Application Model (SAM)

-- Framework for developing and deploying serverless apps, all config using YAML code - install on CLI
+- Framework for **serverless** app infrastructure code quickly, using less code, all config using YAML code - install on CLI
 - Generate complex CloudFormation from simple SAM YAML file
     - Supports Outputs, Mapping, Parameters, Resources, etc.
 - Can use CodeDeploy to deploy Lambda functions
-- Use to run Lambda, API Gateway, DynamoDB locally
+- Can use to run Lambda, API Gateway, DynamoDB locally
+- Quickly provision permissions between resources with AWS SAM connectors
+- Subset of CloudFormation - also supports rollback capabilities and ease of deployment across multie- accounts/regions

 **Recipes**: Transform header, write code, package and deploy
 - *AWS::Serverless::Function*